shanelin0107/MuckRock-US-Military-Base-Slot-Machine-Revenue-Explorer/fa25-team-b/ PDF Extraction/readme.md

 buildRevenueRow() -> GamingRevenue.csv

 3. Utility Functions
-determinePageType() -> Takes in a page and returns a string cooresponding to its table type parseDate() -> Parses string list containg date and concats/cleans, then converts into a datetime object numCleanup() -> Cleans numerical data cells for parsing errors, returning a properly formatted number string exportCSV() -> Converts data to DataFrame and exports to CSV file runProcess() -> Initializes process, reading
+determinePageType() -> Takes in a page and returns a string corresponding to its table type parseDate() -> Parses string list containing date and concats/cleans, then converts into a datetime object numCleanup() -> Cleans numerical data cells for parsing errors, returning a properly formatted number string exportCSV() -> Converts data to DataFrame and exports to CSV file runProcess() -> Initializes the extraction process and orchestrates all parsing steps

 # Extraction
 To extract on your machine, perform the following steps